 A study of fluid properties and their significance.
 Fundamental mechanics of compressible and incompressible fluid motion with application to engineering problems.
 Topics include resistance of fluids in laminar and turbulent flow; open-channel flow; fluid statics; dimensional analysis and similitude.
 Classroom 3 hours.
-Prerequisite: MA 122; Prerequisite or concurent enrollment: EG 206 or permission of the instructor.
+Prerequisite: MA 122; EG 206, or concurrent enrollment.

 EG 350 Engineering Economics and Decision Analysis 3 Cr.

-Engineering Economics and Decision Analysis (3cr.)
 This course focuses on the application of cost benefit analysis to engineering and other technical projects.
 Time value of money and accounting perspectives are used to evaluate projects.
 The concept of risk and its importance to financial decision making is also introduced.
+Lecture 3 hours.